piyook/mock-api-framework-template/README.md

 #### IMPORTANT

-Rember to use 'npm run dev' to start a local dev server when developing new API endpoints.
+Remember to use 'npm run dev' to start a local dev server when developing new API endpoints.

 Once endpoints have been developed and tested then use 'npm run start' to build the docker image and start a container to serve the endpoints on localhost (or use 'npm run rebuild' or 'npm run nuke' if changes need to be made to an existing docker image).